-Master Gardener candidates receive at least 30 hours of basic horticulture training on a wide variety of topics taught by University of Missouri Extension specialists and other qualified professionals.
+Master Gardener candidates receive at least 30 hours of basic horticulture training on a wide variety of topics taught by MU Extension specialists and other qualified professionals.
 Following completion of the training, Master Gardener interns are encouraged to join an existing Master Gardener group to participate in organized educational and volunteer efforts.

 Local Master Gardener classes are generally offered once each year.